ajpopovich/PromineoTech-Week6/README.md

 # WAR-Card-Game
 Welcome to WAR, a Java-based rendition of the popular card game utilizing principles of object-oriented programming.
 This project brings the classic game of WAR to life in a digital format, providing an interactive and enjoyable gaming experience.

-Project Description
+Project Description:
 WAR is a simple card game where players draw cards from a deck, and the player with the highest card wins.
 In case of a tie, a "war" occurs, leading to an exciting showdown until a winner emerges.
 This implementation replicates the rules and gameplay of the traditional card game.

-Key Features
+Key Features:
 Interactive Gameplay: Enjoy an engaging gameplay experience as you compete against the computer in rounds of card drawing and wars.
 Object-Oriented Design: Built using principles of object-oriented programming, ensuring maintainability and extensibility of the codebase.

-Live Demo
+Live Demo:
 https://drive.google.com/file/d/1STgVBhajyckPSMH7DJXEpFn-MVAjhcOv/view?usp=sharing

 Technologies Used: